elabftw/elabdoc/doc/user-guide.rst

 * Equipment
 * Projects

+Once you have Resources Categories (which are simply composed of the name and a color), you can create a Resource Template with that category assigned.
+This allows you to have several Resources Templates for a given Category.

+For instance, in the Resource Category "Antibodies", you might want to have a Resource Template for "Primary Antibody" and one for "Secondary Antibody".
+It's also fine to keep a one-to-one relationship between Resources Templates and Resources Categories.

-Resources' default permissions allow anyone from the Team to edit them, but you are free to configure them differently.
+Resources' default permissions allow anyone from the Team to edit them, but you are free to configure them differently from their Template.

 Look at the :ref:`importing-data` section to learn how to import your Resources from a spreadsheet file or through the API.